 While the security concept of a VPN denies Google a piece of tracking info.
 Can you trust your VPN company not to sell your information?

 You must because the VPN personnel will have access to your IP address!
 And so it could be shared in real-time or cooperate with court subpoenas.

 I don’t mean to panic anyone or say VPNs are worthless.
 I only want to open up the possibilities.

 And so, the question boils down to this: “How much do you trust the management of your Virtual Presence Network (VPN)?

 What is a Virtual Private Network (VPN)?

-A VPN is a shared proxy router to hide behind so that spies don’t know what IP address is initiating a connection.
-In other words, many VPN users share the same IP address simultaneously, so prying eyes don’t know who is connecting.
+A VPN is a shared proxy router to hide your IP address so that spies can’t identify you.
+VPN service users share the same IP address simultaneously, so prying eyes don’t know who is connecting.

 A “juicy” target for the Cancel Culture?

 Thousands of users paying money to hide their identities; what could go wrong?
 Would any government agency be interested in obtaining their client database?

 Common sense tells you that web browser developers must earn money somehow.
 The “dirty little secret” is that they all have embedded Google Chromium code, allowing Google to track and download your data.